-Yogurt supplies an excellent source of calcium, probiotic, as well as high-quality protein and is thus one of the best choices for pregnant woman who are suffering from Gestational Diabetes.
+Yogurt supplies an excellent source of calcium, probiotic, as well as high-quality protein and is thus one of the best choices for pregnant women who are suffering from Gestational Diabetes.

 According to the USDA (United States Department of Agriculture), pregnant women need to consume three cups of milk each day for the required amount of calcium, protein, and vitamin D to ensure a safe and healthy pregnancy.

 Eating apple during pregnancy is nutritious for both the mother and the baby.
-It contains several health benefits and being low in glycemic index it is for sure that it will be safe for pregnant women with gestational Diabetes.
+It contains several health benefits and being low in the glycemic index it is for sure that it will be safe for pregnant women with gestational diabetes.

 Lunch: Chicken with brown rice and veggies:

-To make this dish, you will need 60 gr grilled chicken drizzled with lemon juice along with 1 cup of whole grain rice.
-This is to be served with 1.5 cup of various vegetables like steamed broccoli, carrot, kale, eggplant or zucchini.
+To make this dish, you will need 60 gr grilled chicken drizzled with lemon juice along with 1 cup of whole-grain rice.
+This is to be served with 1.5 cups of various vegetables like steamed broccoli, carrot, kale, eggplant or zucchini.

 Low GI food will prevent large fluctuations in blood glucose levels and help you manage your blood fats and weight.
 Whole grain rice is low in glycemic index and is a healthy choice for carbohydrates.
 Vegetables generally do not raise blood glucose.
 They supply several nutrients and fibers for mother and baby.
 Try to add dark green leafy vegetables to your lunch.
 Kale, the king of vegetables can be the best choice as it comes loaded with all the nutrients that are important for your growing baby.
 Eating eggplant during pregnancy is an excellent option for expectant mothers with Gestational Diabetes because its glycemic index is very low (15 out of 100).